hephzaron/Hello-Books/README.md

 - Token is perpetually verified to check the state of the user if logged in or not.
 - Admin role and ordinary users are assigned on login for subsequent access to authorised routes.
 - It also supports user-authorisation depending on user role(admn or non admin)

+## API Documentation

+> Ensure Ruby is installed on your PC then run gem install bundler in your terminal

+- cd slate from the root directory
+- Install Slate dependencies by running `npm slate:install`
+- To deploy generated files into your application run `npm run slate:build`
+- To start slate run `npm run slate:start`

 ## Testing